keverw/appserv/README.md

 This is built on top of express.js, connect and node.js

-##to redownload packages(if needed) use:##
+##Redownload packages##

 This comes with the packages already to ensure that it will work out of the box.
-But if you really want to reinstall/download use:
+But if you really want to reinstall/download use the following, also it would be best to make a backup before doing this just to be safe.

 	npm install express
 	npm install ejs